JFLarvoire/SysToolsLib/README.md

 ### Development environment

-The C development environment is designed so that a Windows and a Linux system (possibly one a VM inside the other) can share the same sources, and output executables in distinct target-OS-specific subdirectories.
+The C development environment is designed so that a Windows and a Unix system (possibly one a VM inside the other) can share the same sources, and output executables in distinct target-OS-specific subdirectories.

 * Download the project sources archive.